1.2 Epidemiology

 The group of susceptibles

-This group includes unvaccinated people and people who did not respond to vaccination (the protection conferred by a single dose of vaccine administered starting at age 9 months ranges from 80 to 95%, depending on the study).
+This group includes unvaccinated people and people who did not respond to vaccination (a single vaccine dose administered starting at age 9 months confers protection in 80 to 95% of children, depending on the study).

-If measles immunisation activities remain steady in a population (one dose for children ages 0-11 months) and achieve 80% coverage, that means that each year, the unprotected portion of the 0-11 month-olds for that year are added to the susceptibles already present in the population.
+• Measles immunisation activities remain steady (one dose for children ages 9-11 months and achieve 75% coverage, that means that each year, the unprotected portion of the 9- to11-month-olds for that year are added to the susceptibles already present in the population.

 Proportion of vaccinated among the cases